nytimes/kyt/README.md

 `kyt` respects Babel config files defined at the root of user projects, and provides [presets](/packages/babel-preset-kyt-react) to provide opinionated configurations.
 (If no Babel config file is defined in the user project, [`babel-preset-kyt-core`](https://www.npmjs.com/package/babel-preset-kyt-core) is used when compiling Webpack.)

-## starter-kyts
+## `starter-kyt`s

-While `kyt` can be easily integrated into new or existing Node projects, it is even more powerful when used with a "starter-kyt".
-A starter-kyt offers the benefits of a boilerplate while minimizing the amount of new tools to learn and maintain.
+While `kyt` can be easily integrated into new or existing Node projects, it is even more powerful when used with a `starter-kyt`.
+A `starter-kyt` offers the benefits of a boilerplate while minimizing the amount of new tools to learn and maintain.

-The `kyt-cli setup` command installs any preconfigured starter-kyt git repository, adding additional dependencies and building a source directory.
+The `kyt setup` command installs any preconfigured `starter-kyt` git repository, adding additional dependencies and building a source directory.

-### How to build a starter-kyt
+### How to build a `starter-kyt`

-See additional info on [how to build a starter-kyt](/docs/Starterkyts.md).
+See additional info on [how to build a `starter-kyt`](/docs/Starterkyts.md).

-## How to contribute to kyt
+## How to contribute to `kyt`

 Want to help?
 See details [here](/CONTRIBUTING.md)